Floaters and Flashes

 When the vitreous gel inside the eye rubs or pulls on the retina, flashes of light may be seen.
 The flashes can occur on and off for weeks or months.
 Sudden flashes, however, may require immediate attention because it could mean that the retina has been torn.

 Because there is a risk of a torn retina, it is recommended to see your eye specialist if a new floater or flashes appear suddenly.
 While some floaters may remain in your vision, many of them will fade over time and become less bothersome.
 In some patients, however, floaters can cause persistent, distracting and disabling symptoms and reading or driving become problems.
-Laser treatment can break-up large floaters to reduce the impact they have on vision or a surgical procedure called vitrectomy may rarely be recommended.
+Laser treatment can break-up large floaters to reduce the impact they have on vision or a surgical procedure called a vitrectomy may rarely be recommended.

 Treatment for light flashes that are related to a torn retina may include laser photocoagulation or cryotherapy.
 These are usually done under local anaesthetic in the surgery.
 As with any surgery, there are risks that will be discussed with you by your surgeon.

-The retina is the light sensing layer lining the inner surface at the back of the eye.
+The retina is the light-sensing layer lining the inner surface at the back of the eye.
 When a retinal detachment occurs the retina is pulled away from the inner surface of the eye and fails to function properly.
 There is no pain associated with a retinal detachment.
 This can result in the patient seeing peripheral shadows, a curtainlike effect over the vision, flashes of light or dark spots, or total loss of vision in the affected eye.
-Early diagnosis and treatment is important to ensure the best outcome.
+Early diagnosis and treatment are important to ensure the best outcome.
 Your surgeon will discuss with you and determine the best treatment option.

 Possible causes of retinal detachment: